Power Supply Information and Access to Information Sample Clauses

 AutoNDA by SimpleDocs

 Power Supply Information and Access to Information.
-POWER SUPPLY INFORMATION Monthly Report of Sales Competitive Supplier shall provide the Municipality or its agent with the following monthly reports as shown on Exhibit B attached hereto within 30 days of the end of the month: kWh and counts disaggregated by municipality, utility zone, customer type, rate class, product Add-Drop report with count of transactions for drop categories Moved, Changed Supplier, Opt-out, Other, and add categories of Opt-in and Newly Eligible.
+POWER SUPPLY INFORMATION Monthly Report of Sales Competitive Supplier shall provide the Municipality or its agent with the following monthly reports as shown on Exhibit B attached hereto within 30 days of the end of the month: kWh and counts disaggregated by municipality, utility zone, customer type, service class, product Add-Drop report with count of transactions for drop categories Moved, Changed Supplier, Opt-out, Other, and add categories of Opt-in and Newly Eligible.
 All reports provided under this 12.1 shall be provided in electronic format.
-Customer-Related Data On and after the Effective Date, Competitive Supplier will maintain customer-related data in electronic form including utility account number, billing name, billing address, service address historical usage, demand, and ICAP (Installed Capacity) data.
+Customer-Related Data On and after the Service Commencement Date, Competitive Supplier will maintain customer-related data in electronic form including utility account number, billing name, billing address, service address historical usage, demand, and ICAP (Installed Capacity) data.
 A violation of this Article 12.1.2 shall be grounds for termination under Article 4.2(a) unless such violation is due to a system or reasonable administrative error and the Competitive Supplier demonstrates to the Municipality’s satisfaction that such system or administrative error exists and that the Competitive Supplier is acting in good faith to resolve such issue.
 Standard of Care Competitive Supplier and its Associated Entities shall use all Commercially Reasonable efforts in preparing and providing any information or data required under the ESA.
 To the extent that Competitive Supplier determines that any information or data provided hereunder is in error, it shall provide corrections to such information or data to the Municipality or its agent within a Commercially Reasonable time.
-POWER SUPPLY REPORT Competitive Supplier agrees to comply with any current and/or future rules and regulations related to Environmental Disclosure Labels in the State of New York, including, once finalized by the PSC and/or the New York State Energy Research and Development Authority and available to Competitive Supplier, the creation of separate labels to reflect renewable CCA products within the Competitive Supplier’s portfolio, as well as individual municipal renewable purchases within the CCA program.
-Unless the Environmental Disclosure Label requirement is waived by PSC, within fifteen (15) days of the end of the quarter, Competitive Supplier shall present a copy of the current Environmental Disclosure Label required by the PSC of all Competitive Suppliers to be disclosed to their Participating Customers, which includes information pertaining to Competitive ...
+POWER SUPPLY REPORT Competitive Supplier agrees to comply with any current and/or future rules and regulations related to Environmental Disclosure Labels in the State of New York, including the creation of separate labels to reflect renewable CCA products within the Competitive Supplier’s portfolio, as well as individual municipal renewable purchases within the CCA program.
+Unless the Environmental Disclosure Label requirement is waived by PSC, Competitive Supplier shall present a copy of the current Environmental Disclosure Label annually or as required by the PSC of all Competitive Suppliers to be disclosed to their Participating Customers, which includes information pertaining to Competitive Supplier's power supply and a reasonably detailed description of the sources of Competitive Supplier's power supply used to serve Participating Customers pur...

 Power Supply Information and Access to Information